Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The 'enemy's' point of view (Heinrich Hübner):

-After the war, when he was a controller for Radio Hamburg in the fall of 1945 A. H Rasmussen, the author of "Menn uten medaljer" had as his assistant Heinrich Hübner, one of the Germans who participated in the air attacks on Convoy MW 10 and on Malta.
+After the war, when he was a controller for Radio Hamburg in the fall of 1945 A. H Rasmussen, the author of "Menn uten medaljer" had as his assistant Heinrich Hübner, one of the Germans who had participated in the air attacks on Convoy MW 10 and on Malta.
 His story is included in the book, and here's a brief summary of his thoughts:

 He says their job was to make sure that no convoy reached Malta, no matter what the cost, and the costs were high.
 He later found out that every pilot in his squadron Junkers 87 and 88 died in the "horrible war"; he himself was an observer and only took part in a few of the attacks.
 With regard to the attacks just before Easter 1942 on the 4 ship Malta convoy he states that the pilots had reached such a state of nervousness, that they needed more than the usual moral support.
 Hübner himself was 25 years old at the time, but most of the pilots were 20.
 "Biondo", the blonde Erich from Frankfurt had just turned 18.
 Hübner says the very young leutenant Steyersepp came to him, pale and red-eyed after having commanded 1st Squadron for 2 weeks.
 All his predecessors had been shot down over Malta and he was really worried, with a strong premonition this would be his last flight.
 Hübner promised to come along, for luck, and they went to the commando room where an officer and the general were preparing the raid of the day, with a large map in front of them.
 At that time the convoy had already received heavy damages, but 2 supply ships had escaped the latest attack and were heading for Grand Harbour (this of course, would have been Talabot and Pampas), and they "had to be sunk, no matter what the cost".
 With this order, they took off.

 Another pilot is mentioned in this account, referred to as "Torpedo"-Damasche, the reason for this nickname is unclear.
 The name Sepp is mentioned, possibly another pilot, or a nickname for Steyersepp(?).
-Brief impressions and memories from the raid are described, feeling like "a blind man at the edge of a cliff", the freezing coldness of the aircraft, seeing their goals; a large supply vessel followed by another, the stony expression on Sepp's face and the sweat on his brow, the sun and Malta's brown cliffs, the cruisers and the destroyers and the flashes from the fire from below, their own bombs falling too short of their targets and the 2 Spitfires chasing them back into the clouds, to return to Trapani on their last liter of petrol.
+Brief impressions and memories from the raid are described, feeling like "a blind man at the edge of a cliff", the freezing coldness of the aircraft, seeing their goals; a large supply vessel followed by another, the stony expression on Sepp's face and the sweat on his brow, the sun and Malta's brown cliffs, the cruisers and the destroyers and the flashes from the fire below, their own bombs falling too short of their targets and the 2 Spitfires chasing them back into the clouds, to return to Trapani on their last liter of petrol.
 4 of their best pilots did not return, among them "Torpedo"-Damasche, the happy one.

 Hübner describes subsequent, massive attacks, 100's of aircraft each time.
 He remembers little details with great clarity; a man on a bicycle on the open area in front of the governor's palace, dashing into a narrow ally, clusters of people looking up at the aircraft, the flashes from the guns on the cruiser and the illuminated faces of the gunners.
 He says they were greatly impressed by their accuracy and courage.
-Both supply vessels were eventually sunk, but a few weeks later they learned that the ships had nevertheless managed to do their job; their cargo of bombs had been unloaded, placed on aircraft which in turn came over Trapani airport and dropped them on the Germans there, causing great damage.
+Both supply vessels were eventually sunk, but a few weeks later they learned that the ships had nevertheless managed to do their job; their cargo of bombs had been unloaded, then placed on aircraft which in turn came over Trapani airport and dropped them on the Germans there, causing great damage.

 POST WAR: